 However, in the middle of all those changing and uncontrollable circumstances, we can still live a good life.
 If we accept that a good life is a collection of good moments, then we can do our best to notice, savor, and absorb the good moments of life.
 We can learn to pause and give ourselves time to take those moments in.
 We can learn to register them in our long term memory by paying attention to the good in the present moment.

 So let us make each moment count, doing our best to mindfully notice and extract the good that each one has to offer.
 Let’s remember to treasure this moment because, in all truth, it is the only one that exists, the one in which we make the choices that ultimately affect the quality of our lives.
+It all boils down to those moments of choice, those mindful moments when we observe the world around us, notice our thoughts, emotions, and body sensations, ask ourselves the important questions, and choose wisely.
 So let’s be here, now, present to extract the good of this moment, finding the extraordinary in the ordinary, seeing the new in the old, and noticing all the stunning magic, mystery, and miracles in which we are immersed.
 Let’s pause and take it all in.

 Let’s do it… mindfully!